How To Fill Out a W-4: A Complete Guide

 4. Use line 4 to record an estimate of your student loan interest, deductible individual retirement account contributions, and other income adjustments from Schedule 1.

 The following qualify as adjustments to income:

-- Certain business expenses of reservists, performing artists and fee-based government officials
+- Certain business expenses of reservists, performing artists and fee-basis government officials

-- Certain moving expenses for active duty Armed Forces
+- Moving expenses for members of the Armed Forces

 - Self-employed health insurance deduction